Bees

 +

 Bees are typically rounder, fuzzier, and feed on nectar and pollen.
 Wasps are more slender with smooth bodies and are often predators or scavengers.
-Bees can only sting once (and die), while wasps can sting repeatedly.
+Bees can only sting once and then die.
+Wasps can sting multiple times.

 Should I remove bees from my property?